Which Nintendo 3DS should you buy?

-The 3DS XL is the heaviest of the bunch at 336g but – perhaps surprisingly, the 3DS is the lightest.
+The 3DS XL is the heaviest of the bunch at 336g but – perhaps surprisingly – the 3DS is the lightest.
 It weighs 235g, while the 2DS is 260g.
 The New 3DS weighs 253g, and the New 3DS XL is 329g.
 That means the original 3DS XL is still the heaviest.

 Battery stamina is different across the three consoles.
 The 3DS XL lasts for between 3.5 and 6.5 hours when playing games.
 The 3DS last for 3-5 hours and the 2DS between 3.5 and 5.5 hours.
 Although the 3DS is the ‘loser’ here, we also need to consider that the 3D function itself uses extra power.